opensearch-project/documentation-website/_data-prepper/monitoring.md

     - Counter
         - `recordsWritten`: The number of records written into a buffer
         - `recordsRead`: The number of records read from a buffer
-        - `recordsProcessed`: number of records read from a buffer and marked as processed.
+        - `recordsProcessed`: The number of records read from a buffer and marked as processed
         - `writeTimeouts`: count of write timeouts in a buffer.
     - Gaugefir
         - `recordsInBuffer`: number of records in the buffer.